Maxime Dominguez

-Maxime Dominguez (born 1 February 1996) is a Swiss professional footballer who currently plays as a midfielder for Miedź Legnica.
+Maxime Dominguez (born 1 February 1996) is a Swiss professional footballer who plays as a midfielder for Major League Soccer club Toronto FC, on loan from Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

-Starting off his professional career with Servette FC in 2013, Dominguez represented three other clubs in Switzerland - FC Zurich, FC Lausanne-Sport, and Neuchatel Xamax.
+Starting off his professional career with Servette FC in 2013, Dominguez represented three other clubs in Switzerland - FC Zurich, Lausanne-Sport, and Neuchâtel Xamax.

 In June 2021, following the decision to not extend his contract with Neuchâtel Xamax, he left Switzerland to join Polish I liga side Miedź Legnica.
 On 10 July 2021, he signed a two-year deal with the club.

+On 2 June 2023, the defending Ekstraklasa champions Raków Częstochowa announced that Dominguez would join them on 1 July 2023 on a two-year contract.

+He only made one appearance for his new club, coming on as a substitute in the 2023 Polish Super Cup loss against Legia Warsaw on 15 July, before being transferred to Portuguese side Gil Vicente on 28 July, for a reported fee of €200.000.
+He signed a three-year contract.

+In September 2024, he joined Campeonato Brasileiro Série A club Vasco da Gama.
+In April 2025, he was loaned to Toronto FC in Major League Soccer for the 2025 season, with Toronto holding a purchase option.